This page lists and links to my academic papers. If you would like to support my research, please click on this link: Research Funding.

 Steve Keen (2004).
 “Deregulator: Judgment Day for Microeconomics”, Utilities Policy, 12: 109 –125

 This only covers the Marshallian theory however.
-A more detailed critique which is relevant to the Cournot model as well is published here:
+More detailed critiques that are relevant to the Cournot model as well are published here:

 Steve Keen and Russell Standish, (2006).
 “Profit Maximization, Industry Structure, and Competition: A critique of neoclassical theory”, Physica A 370: 81-85